mikependon/RepoDB/Docs/pages/statementbuilder.rst

 .. highlight:: c#

-By default, the library is using the `RepoDb.SqlDbStatementBuilder` object for the statement builder.
+By default, the library is using the `SqlDbStatementBuilder` object for the statement builder.
 As discussed above, when creating a custom statement builder, it can then be injected as an object in the repository.
 However, if the developer wants to map the statement builder by provider level, this feature comes into the play.

-The mapper is of static type `RepoDb.StatementBuilderMapper`.
+The mapper is of static type `StatementBuilderMapper`.

 The following are the methods of this object.